GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/5bde.md

  - Pre-mobilization Training and Assistance Element (PTAE) means helping troops identify areas of improvement as a starting point for advanced deployment training.
  - Small Arms Leaders Course (SALC) allows soldiers to support National Guard units as they advance their skills on live-fire ranges.
  - Andrew Sullens Marksmanship Competition lets soldiers engage in range support and includes a chance to compete if selected for the GSDF Competitive Marksmanship Team (CMT).
  - 1/54th Security Forces Assistance Brigade (SFAB) missions provide in-depth training in traditional combat tactics and small unit tactics.
-This enables SFAB soldiers to hone their skills before deployment to assist in training security forces for our allies in developing nations.
+This enables SFAB advisors to hone their skills before deployment to assist in training our allies in developing nations.

 <p align="center">